 Change the background color.

-From our final results, one can tell on the flight that the Consumer segment has remained the champion in Sales in most of the months except October when Corporate segment took some lead.
+From our final results, one can tell at a glance that the Consumer segment has remained the champion in Sales in most of the months except October when Corporate segment took some lead.
 While Home Office segment has lagged behind in most of the months, except in the month of March when Sales performance exceeded that of Corporate segment by a smaller margin.

 I hope this article was helpful to you.
 To receive more of the Tableau tips kindly join our mailing list by subscribing below.